logzio/logz-docs/_source/logzio_collections/_log-sources/s3-hook.md

 ---

 <!-- tab:start -->

+With this integration, you can collect Logs from S3 bucket and forward them to Logz.io.

 <div class="tasklist">

 ##### Create new stack

-To deploy this project, click the button that matched the region you wish to deploy your Stack to:
+To deploy this project, click the button that matches the region you wish to deploy your Stack to:

 | Region | Deployment                                                                                                                                                                                                                                                                                                               |
 | --- |--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|